lsmem(1) — Linux manual page

 -S, --split list

-For more details see DESCRIPTION above.
+names are silently ignored.
+For more details see DESCRIPTION

 -s, --sysroot directory